kristielim/debugging_workshop/README.md

   ![stack xcode](images/stackxcode.png)
   ![stack vs](images/stackvs.png)

+**NOTE** if you are using XCode and the breakpoint does not stop at a your function as expected and instead shows something ugly like this:

+ 0x100000f6e <+14>:  movl   $0x0, -0xc(%rbp)
+ 0x100000f75 <+21>:  movl   -0xc(%rbp), %eax

+ then it may just be a problem in your XCode settings.
+Go to the Debug tab -> Debug Workflow -> and make sure 'Always Show Disassembly' does not have a check.

 ## Continue
 To continue to the next breakpoint, click "continue."
 Everything in between will be run, but you don't stop at each line.
 ![continue xcode](images/continuexcode.png)